 How to Taste Olive Oil

-If you’re really into your olive oil, and pride yourself on choosing good quality oils, then further your knowledge a little and host your own olive oil tasting.
+If you’re really into your olive oil, and pride yourself on choosing good quality oils, then further your knowledge a little and host your own olive oil tasting and show your friends how to taste olive oil.
 Grab a few different bottles of your favourite extra virgin olive oils and get up close and personal with them.

 How to Taste Olive Oil